danielbaleanu/binary-search/README.md

 # binary-search
-Proof of concept on large volumes of data
+Proof of concept on large volumes of data (100 million numbers) CPP implementation